carlos-dev-research/full-stack-open-course/part0/sequenceDiagrams.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    Note right of server: The server sends the request with the form data server-->browser: The server response with 302 which asks to redirect and make GET location header /notes deactivate server
+    Note right of browser: The browser sends the request with the form data server-->browser: The server response with 302 which asks to redirect and make GET request to location header /notes deactivate server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes